-The Council operates a rolling 10 year MTFS, the latest being approved by Cabinet on 14th February 2018.
+The Council operates a rolling 10 year MTFS, the latest being approved by Cabinet on 13th February 2019.
 This latest update reflected:

-- The effect of business rates revaluation and changes in rateable values - The expected reduction of Revenue Support Grant (RSG) over the coming 4-years - · reforms to the New Homes Bonus; - an update on the change in Government plans from 100% business rates retention to a 75% scheme - changes in assumptions on tax base growth and inflation - 2020 Programme/Publica savings targets
+- The effect of business rates revaluation and changes in rateable values - The reduction of Revenue Support Grant (RSG) for 2019/20 and beyond - The likelihood of further falls in other government funding and reforms to the New Homes Bonus - An update on the change in Environmental Service provision and the cost of the new waste and recycling service - Changes in assumptions on tax base growth and inflation - That a further £1m of efficiency savings have been included in the 2019/20 budget and plans are in place to achieve these targets through the continuation of the Council's transformation programme.